cloudydaiyz/webdev-learning-center/01-movie-search-app/README.md

 If I come back to this project in the future, some additional things I'd want to add is:
 - Better styling across the frontend
 - Testing for the frontend using Playwright
+- Add a testing collection in Postman for the backend
 - Converting the backend to a simple TS app
 - Adding IaC functionality to the app using Terraform in order to deploy the frontend via S3, and the backend running either on AWS Lambda or EC2